-When someone becomes unconscious, it is essential to know what to do.
-Some simple first aid steps, such as checking the vital signs and assessing for a serious injury, can help until emergency services arrive.
+When someone becomes unconscious and unresponsive, it is essential to know what to do.
+This may include checking the vital signs and assessing for a serious injury until emergency services arrive.
 If a person is not breathing, it may be necessary to perform CPR.

 Unconsciousness is an unresponsive state.
 A person who is unconscious may seem like they are sleeping but may not respond to things like loud noises, being touched, or being shaken.

 Fainting is a type of unconsciousness that happens suddenly and may only last a few seconds.
 Other types can last much longer.